 If you're looking for suitable substitutions for potato starch in your cooking and baking recipes, then you came to the right place!
 Let’s take a closer look at this unique thickening agent and good alternatives to use as a substitute.

-There's nothing like being well into cooking a new recipe, then discovering you don't have a vital ingredient like starch to bake with or thicken your dish.
+There’s nothing like being well into cooking a new recipe, then discovering you don’t have a vital ingredient like starch to bake with or thicken your dish.
 The good news is that you have options if you need potato starch substitutes in your recipes.

 Potato starch is a starch powder, much like corn starch, that is made from crushed potatoes.
 This starch is what makes raw potatoes react and change colors when left exposed to the air.
 Potato starch is often used as a thickener for hearty soups and stews.
 Most people do not keep this simple thickener on hand and can be thrown off when they are working on a recipe and it pops up.

 Substitutes for Potato Starch